eobermuhlner/ez-rpc/README.md

 	public Set<String> setField;
 	public Map<Object, Object> mapField;
 	public ExampleData nestedExampleData;
+}
 ```

 ## Configuration

-The configuration API is designed to be used in injection framework (for example Spring).
+The configuration API is designed to be easy to use in injection frameworks (for example Spring).

 ### Client Configuration